anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Love isn't something you find.
-Love is something that finds you.
+Quote: Never apologize for showing feeling.
+When you do so, you apologize for truth.

-By: Loretta Young
+By: Benjamin Disraeli